Cardiomyopathy in dogs: Signs, causes and treatment

 Canine cardiomyopathy, which literally means disease of the heart muscle resulting in an enlarged heart in dogs, can strike in different ways.
 Symptoms are varied, ranging from none in the early stages, to collapse and weakness, to difficulty breathing and sudden death.
 Fortunately, vets are often able to diagnose the disease before symptoms occur and may be able to prescribe medication to keep symptoms in check.

 Dilated cardiomyopathy is the most common kind of cardiomyopathy found in dogs.
-It is fairly widespread among certain breeds and assumed to be hereditary.
+It is fairly widespread among certain large breeds and assumed to be hereditary.
 Large-breed male dogs are most likely to acquire the condition and generally do so during or after middle age.

 Dilated cardiomyopathy in dogs is characterised by the cardiac muscle’s inability to contract properly.
 Poor contractility means that the heart cannot pump blood adequately, which leads to poor circulation and other complications including irregular heart rate and heart failure.
 Treatment comprises medication for improving the heart muscle’s ability to contract and treating the symptoms of cardiac enlargement and congestive heart failure.